caer200/ocelotml_2d/README.md

 # OCELOTML 2D
-This repository contains the code to download the OCELOT chromophore dataset and use the pretrained models to make predictions
+This repository contains the code to download the OCELOT chromophore dataset and use the pretrained models to make predictions.
+You can find the online implementation at [here](https://oscar.as.uky.edu/ocelotml_2d)

 ## Files
 `eval.ipynb` - make predictions with SMILES